Hemitripterinae

 The Hemitripterinae is a subfamily of the scorpaeniform family Agonidae, known as sea ravens or sailfin sculpins.
 They are bottom-dwelling fish that feed on small invertebrates, found in the northwest Atlantic and north Pacific Oceans.
 They are covered in small spines (modified scales).

 Taxonomy

 The sea raven subfamily Hemitripterinae, was first proposed as a taxonomic grouping in 1872 by the American biologist Theodore Gill.
 It has been treated as a family, the Hemitripteridae, within the Cottoidea superfamily but phylogentic analyses in the 21st Century place the grouping within the family Agonidae.

 Genera

 The following three genera are classified within the subfamily Hemitripterinae:

+The fossil genus †Hemitripterella Nazarkin, 1999 is known from the Middle Miocene of Sakhalin, Russia.